ihslimn/jet-form-builder-check-query-action/README.md

   Note, that macros can be used to show form field result in the error message
 ![image](readme/check-query/promo/action-setup.png)

-Now we have a post with 'Croco2024' promo code, let's see what happens if the user enters an incorrect result:
+Now we have a post with 'Croco2024' promo code, let's see what happens if the user enters an invalid promo code:

 |  |  |
 | --- | --- |